 The fuse is the most common electronic safety device, but will it keep your actuator from burning out?
 The simple answer is… probably not.
 The problem with fuses is that it requires an excessive amount of current before it blows.

 Here is an example of a Resettable Circuit Breaker’s operation characteristics, which is less sensitive than regular fuses but you will notice the trend is very similar.
 As you can see, the breaker will not blow unless you have a really large current spike or a prolonged current draw.
 This is great for detecting short circuits, which is why our control boxes are equipped with fuses.

 Why might one use a fuse to protect the actuator you may ask?
 Two words, cheap and simple.
-An automotive fuse blade type fuse with a small holder can be purchased for a few bucks and can be spliced onto almost any electrical circuit.
+An automotive fuse blade type fuse with a smallholder can be purchased for a few bucks and can be spliced onto almost any electrical circuit.
 It is tricky trying to get the correct fuse rating to ensure that it blows before your actuator does.
 This requires familiarity with the actuator’s current characteristics (can be found on our website) and intimate knowledge of your application’s current demands.
-There are lots of fuse ratings and fuse styles including fast blow fuses.
-This makes it easier to conduct trial and error testing if you so desire.
+There are lots of fuse ratings and fuse styles including fast-blow fuses.
+This makes it easier to conduct the trial and error testing if you so desire.